searxng/searxng/docs/admin/installation-scripts.rst

 Installation Script
 ===================

-.. sidebar:: Update OS first!
+.. sidebar:: Update the OS first!

    To avoid unwanted side effects, update your OS before installing SearXNG.

 The following will install a setup as shown in :ref:`the reference architecture
 <arch public>`.
-First you need to get a clone.
+First you need to get a clone of the repository.
 The clone is only needed for
 the installation procedure and some maintenance tasks.

 .. sidebar:: further read